 It’s not easy finding the balance, especially if you have a large family.
 Isn’t that the reason why we always take loads of photos on holiday but only keep the nicest ones to remember the best parts of the trip?
 We have certainly had some bad moments which include emergency doctor’s visits, missed flights and broken down cars more than once but those will never deter us from going again and discovering new places.

-If you’d like to read more about our adventures or just our everyday lives, you will find me here:
+If you’d like to read more about the Henwick family holidays and adventures or just their everyday lives, you can find them on their social media here:

 #RealMomsWhoTravel Thanks you!

 Liberty, thanks so much for your very experienced contribution.
 I can’t wait to follow more of your family holidays and family travel adventures.
 If you want to see the other time I had Liberty share a parenting story on my blog, check out Parenting Win vs Parenting Fail – Liberty on the Lighter Side.